 John M. Walker, Jr. is a United States Circuit Judge of the United States Court of Appeals for the Second Circuit.
+He was Chief Judge of the U.S. Court of Appeals for the Second Circuit from September 30, 2000 - September 30, 2006.
 At the time of his appointment to the Court in 1989, he was a United States District Judge in the Southern District of New York.

 Judge Walker received his B.A. degree from Yale University in 1962, and his J.D. degree from the University of Michigan Law School in 1966.